dxw/whippet/docs/generate.md

 You can change the location with the `-d` option.

+You can change the location of the WordPress repository set in `config/application.json` with the `-r` option.

 If you're using GitLab (e.g. within dxw infrastructure), use the `-c` option to generate a `.gitlab-ci.yml` template file for the app.

 ### Configure your application